po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/04-Stu_Models/README.md

 3. In the MySQL shell, run `USE library_db;` to switch to the library database.

-4. Try to run `DESCRIBE book;`, and it will fail, because the table name is `books`.
+4. Try to run `DESCRIBE book;`.
+It will fail because the table name is `books`.

-5. Run `DESCRIBE books;` and note that the primary key is named `id` and not `book_id`.
+5. Run `DESCRIBE books;`.
+Note that the primary key is named `id` and not `book_id`.

 ---

-## 💡 Hint(s)
+## 💡 Hints

-* What options does Sequelize provide when it comes to naming tables and fields?
+What options does Sequelize provide when it comes to naming tables and fields?

 ## 🏆 Bonus

-* If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:
+If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * How can we apply model-based rules to all models in the Sequelize connection logic?

-* Use [Google](https://www.google.com) or another search engine to research the above.
+Use [Google](https://www.google.com) or another search engine to research this.

+---

+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.